Table of Contents

 4. Peer Review Process

 All submitted manuscripts will be initially evaluated by more than two experts in accordance with the review and revision guidelines of The Korean Society of Clinical Neurophysiology.
 The acceptance criteria for all papers are based on the quality and originality of the research and its clinical and scientific significance.
 An initial decision will normally be made within 4 weeks of the receipt of a manuscript, and the reviewers’ comments will be sent to the corresponding authors.
-Revised manuscripts must be submitted by the corresponding author.
 The corresponding author must indicate the alterations that have been made in response to the reviewers’ comments on an item-by-item basis.
 Failure to resubmit the revised manuscript within 8 weeks of the editorial decision will be regarded as a withdrawal.

 5. Review and Publication Fee